Rangers trade for Kane; Hurricanes, Leafs, Oilers load up

 Puljujarvi, 24, joins countrymen Sebastian Aho, Teuvo Teravainen, Jesperi Kotkaniemi and Antti Raanta with the Hurricanes.
 He played on a line with Aho for Finland at the 2016 world junior championship and led the tournament with 17 points in seven games.

-“I think I’m going to be a good fit on that team,” Puljujarvi said.
+“I think I’m going to be a good fit,” Puljujarvi said.
 “I'm getting a new opportunity, and I'm excited for that.
 I hope this is going to be good for me, and I'm going to work really, really hard to do everything right and be best player I can be and help the team in Carolina.”

 Freelance writer Brian Hall in St. Paul, Minnesota, contributed.